shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 ---

 If you have integrated the app with the {{config.extra.arcana.sdk_name}} v1.0.3 package you can continue to use it with the latest {{config.extra.arcana.product_name}} release.
-To use the new product features and enhancements, we recommend that you follow the [[latest-migration-guide|migration guide]] for a swift upgrade.
+To use the new product features and enhancements, we recommend that you follow the [[migration-guide-v1.0.4|migration guide]] for a swift upgrade.

 Please note, in case are using an older version of the {{config.extra.arcana.sdk_name}} prior to v1.0.4 then refer to the [[index-migration-guides|Migration Guides]] and upgrade to the {{config.extra.arcana.sdk_name}} v1.0.3 first before upgrading to the v{% include "./text-snippets/latest_auth_sdk.md" %}.